Which Institutions Own Shares In F.N.B. Corporation (FNB)?

 The top institutional shareholder in the company is Blackrock Inc. with over 32.35 million shares valued at $307.32 million.
 The investor’s holdings represent 10.06% of the FNB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 31.86 million shares valued at $302.65 million to account for 9.91% of the shares outstanding.
 The other top investors are Fuller & Thaler Asset Management Inc. which holds 23.18 million shares representing 7.21% and valued at over $220.18 million, while Dimensional Fund Advisors LP holds 5.09% of the shares totaling 16.37 million with a market value of $155.51 million.

-The stock witnessed a 18.78% loss in the last 1 month and extending the period to 3 months gives it a 38.08%, and is 4.97% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.97% over the week and 3.16% over the month.
+The stock witnessed a 3.54% loss in the last 1 month and extending the period to 3 months gives it a 31.79%, and is -6.26% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.45% over the week and 3.40% over the month.

 F.N.B.
 Corporation (FNB) Analyst Forecasts